 Faculty Profile for Dr. Daniel T Lochman

-Biography and EducationDaniel T. Lochman is a professor and chair in the Department of English at Texas State University.
+Biography and EducationDaniel T. Lochman is a professor in the Department of English at Texas State University.
 He received a MA in English Literature from Loyola University of Chicago and a PhD in English Literature from the University of Wisconsin-Madison, with Renaissance Literature as an Area of Concentration and and an Adjacent Area in Late Medieval Literature.

 Teaching InterestsEdmund Spenser, Philip Sidney, Early Modern Romance, Pastoral Literature, Literary Scholarship, 16th Century Prose and Poetry, Shakespeare, Milton, Cognitive Studies, Critical Theory, Origins of Civilization (Honors)

 Research InterestsHistory of distributed cognition and early modern literature, cognitive theoretical approaches to literary study, early modern culture and literature